jurassicplayer/PlaiCDN/README.md

 ___

 Examples (note this is not the correct key):
++ `PlaiCDN.exe 000400000014F200 -info`
+  + this would pull a ton of title metadata off the CDN for "Animal Crossing: Happy Home Designer"
 + `PlaiCDN.exe 000400000014F200 abb5c65ecaba9bcd29d1bfdf3f64c285`
   + this would create a .CIA and .3DS file for "Animal Crossing: Happy Home Designer"
 + `PlaiCDN.exe 000400000014F200 abb5c65ecaba9bcd29d1bfdf3f64c285 -check`